WHEN THE OCEAN ERUPTS WITH SEABIRDS

 Zooplankton-driven workups

-The seabirds’ spring and summer breeding season coincides with major phytoplankton blooms, which in turn support incredible concentrations of zooplankton in the highly productive waters offshore from Tutukaka, and the greater Hauraki Gulf area.
-When these rich concentrations gather near the surface, thousands of seabirds and schools of fish feed intensely together in dense workups. these are the main kind of workup that we encounter.
+The seabirds’ spring and summer breeding season coincides with major phytoplankton blooms, which in turn support huge concentrations of zooplankton in the highly productive waters offshore from Tutukaka, and the greater Hauraki Gulf pelagic zone.
+When these rich concentrations gather near the surface, thousands of seabirds and huge schools of fish come together to feed in dense workups.
+These are the main kind of workup that we encounter.

 Bait-ball driven workups

-Very occasionally, we also encounter bait-ball workups when predatory pelagic fish (marlin, tuna) or marine mammals (dolphins whales) drive small bait fish into huge bait-balls just below the surface.
-These are highly dynamic feeding frenzies, with seabirds feeding on the surface, gannets plunging from high above, and the water boiling with activity.
+Very occasionally, we also encounter bait-ball workups when pelagic predators such as marlin, tuna, dolphins and whales, drive baitfish into tight balls near the surface.
+These are fast, dramatic feeding events, with fish underneath, seabirds on the surface, gannets plunging from above, and the water boiling with activity.

 Large seabird rafts